spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ###  Launching a VM

-Ocean checks if an RI or SP applies to the market selection.
+As part of the scale-up process, Ocean checks if an RI or SP applies to the market selection.
 If so, Ocean utilizes that RI/SP.

 ###  Running Spot VMs

-Ocean replaces spot VMs with regular VMs and utilizes RI/SP if applicable.
+As part of the revert to commitments process, Ocean replaces spot VMs with regular VMs and utilizes RI/SP if applicable.

 ###  Running Regular VMs

-Ocean utilizes RI/SP as a wrapper for a regular VM if applicable to cost savings.
+As part of the revert to commitments process, Ocean utilizes RI/SP as a wrapper for a regular VM if applicable to cost savings.

 ###  Running Regular (RI/SP) VMs